shivanshPurple/Temporary-Portfolio/qwen.md

 - Pin exact version tags of react-bits components used
 - Tailwind config and plugin list documented
 - Component wrappers (e.g., SafeBackground) to centralize reduced-motion logic
+- All components have been reorganized from `src/blocks` to `src/components` for better maintainability

 #### Future Extensibility